Work–Feedback Loop

 Figure 1: Work-Feedback Loop

 It is important to understand that this cycle does not begin with Work.
 It begins at any point.
 The illustration describes a chain of effects, not a rigid chronological sequence.
-The model does not describe a list of tasks, but rather a condition for learning ability.
+In reality, the elements often run in parallel: while a team is already delivering new work, feedback from earlier work flows back.
+The circular representation shows structural dependency, not a sequential process.

-In the following sections, we will take a closer look at the elements.
+In the following sections, we take a closer look at the elements.
+Guiding intent—as a prerequisite for feedback to become evaluable—is covered in the Feedback section (2.2).

 2.1 Work

-It is important for the model that it is not the internal activity within the organization that is decisive, but the real effect in the environment of the organization.
-In the conceptual model of the Work–Feedback Loop, only work that produces an effect counts.
-If there is no effect, we lack the learning signal.
+What matters for the model is not the internal activity within the organization, but the real effect in the organization's environment.
+In the Work–Feedback Loop, only work that produces an effect counts.
+If there is no effect, the learning signal is missing.

 2.2 Feedback